cockroachlabs-field/sales-engineer-take-home-exercise/README.md

 - Demonstrate your working code example
 - Present any extra credit activities that highlight your unique skills

 The format of the presentation should be in alignment with the role for which you’re interviewing.
 That may be some form of a live demo, a presentation, or something completely different.
+This is your chance to differentiate yourself.

 ## Appendix
 ### Useful Links